TNet 3 is a powerful Unity Editor extension that handles game state persistence (save game functionality) as a free

 - The same DataNode class can even be used to export entire Game Object hierarchies or prefabs similar to how Asset Bundles work (but with some additional benefits) — for ultimate modding tools.

-- Variety of built-in handy features, such as DataNode-based player data that automatically syncs across the network (think player inventory), ability to save and load files on the server (server-side player saves), settable per-server and per-channel DataNodes, ban/admin lists, and much, much more.
+- Variety of built-in handy features, such as DataNode-based object and player data that automatically syncs across the network (think player inventory), ability to save and load files on the server (server-side player saves), settable per-server and per-channel DataNodes, ban/admin lists, and much, much more.

 - Multiplayer is easily scale-able to support many players.
 When Windward launched, there were over 300 players connected to TNet running on a dev machine off a regular household broadband connection (20 Mbit up).
 CPU usage was between 2-4% and memory usage was about 250 MB!

 - Need more information?
-Check the Documentation page, or watch the beginner’s tutorial.
+Check the Documentation page, watch the beginner’s tutorial, or join our discord and ask!